-Our compensation program is designed to reward, in both the short term and the long term, performance that contributes to the implementation of our business strategies, maintenance of our culture and values and the achievement of our objectives.
-In addition, we reward qualities that we believe help achieve our business strategies such as teamwork, individual performance in light of general economic and industry-specific conditions, relationships with shareholders and vendors, the ability to manage and enhance production from our existing assets, the ability to explore new opportunities to increase oil and natural gas production, the ability to identify and acquire additional acreage, the ability to increase year-over-year proved reserves, the ability to control unit production costs, level of job responsibility, industry experience and general professional growth.
+Our compensation program is designed to reward, in both the short term and the long term, performance that contributes to the implementation of our business strategies, maintenance of our culture and values and achievement of our objectives.
+In addition, we reward qualities that we believe help achieve our business strategies such as teamwork, mentoring future leaders within the Company to drive long-term shareholder value, individual performance in light of general economic and industry-specific conditions, relationships with shareholders and vendors, the ability to manage and enhance production from our existing assets, the ability to explore new opportunities to increase oil and natural gas production, the ability to identify and acquire additional acreage, the ability to improve total shareholder returns, the ability to increase year-over-year proved reserves, the ability to control unit production costs, the ability to pursue midstream opportunities, level of job responsibility, industry experience and general professional growth.

-What We Do: What We Don't Do: √ Pay for performance - approximately 85% of our CEO's total direct × No hedging of Company stock ✓ compensation varies with performance Robust stock ownership guidelines for officers × No excise tax gross-ups for severance or change in control payments 1 Independent compensation consultant × No guaranteed bonuses 1 Competitive benchmarking × No repricing of stock options ✓ Annual risk assessment of compensation practices
+What We Do: What We Don't Do: We pay for performance-approximately 90% of our CEO's total direct compensation for 2017 was performance-based We prohibit hedging of Company stock We have robust stock ownership guidelines for officers We do not gross-up excise taxes for severance or change in control payments We engage an independent compensation consultant × We do not guarantee bonuses We utilize competitive benchmarking in setting compensation We do not reprice stock options without shareholder approval We conduct annual risk assessments of compensation practices We have no defined benefit or supplemental executive retirement plans We discourage and limit pledging of Company stock